ddeleon267/ddeleon-cli-app/NOTES.md

   How to describe each beer?
     Each beer has a name, each beer has notes/flavors, maybe a type, and alcohol percentage, a price

+9/19
+should probably change name to whats_on_tap_gem or whats-on-tap-gem. annoying.